CAN to Christian faithful: Unite, speak with one voice - New Telegraph

-The Bauchi chapter of the Christians Association of Nigeria (CAN) has charged Christians politicians in Bauchi State to get united, speak with one voice and be purposeful in the discharge of their official functions knowing that they are stewards.
+The Bauchi chapter of the Christian Association of Nigeria (CAN) has charged Christian politicians in Bauchi State to unite, speak with one voice and be purposeful in the discharge of their official functions, knowing that they are stewards.

 Also, the aspirants among them were urged to consult among themselves and bring out consensus candidates in order not divide the support of the Christian community in the state in the 2023 General elections.